 What’s the implant made of?
 Which brands do you use?

 A breast implant is a silicone shell filled with either silicone gel or a saltwater solution known as saline.
-At our cosmetic surgery clinic in Barcelona, we always use textured, cohesive silicone filled implants, from Allergan (Natrelle) and Polytech.
-The results with these breast implants are superior to saline implants.The type of implant (round or anatomic) depends on the goal to be achieved and the patient’s desires.
+At our cosmetic surgery clinic in Barcelona, The results with these breast implants are superior to saline implants.The type of implant (round or anatomic) depends on the goal to be achieved and the patient’s desires.
 We will recommend the best shape for your case.
+Nowadays, because of some issues with texturing (seroma, BIA-ALCL), we only use micro- or nanotextured implants.

 At our clinic, we use the KELLER FUNNEL™2 method to insert the implant, a device that gently slips an implant into place.